Mc-Zen/zero/src/formatting.typ

 #let format-fractional = it => {
-  // frac, group, digits, decimal-marker? let frac = fit-decimals(it.frac, it.digits)
+  // frac, group, digits, decimal-separator? let frac = fit-decimals(it.frac, it.digits)
   if frac.len() == 0 { return none }
   if type(it.group) == dictionary { frac = insert-group-separators(frac, invert: true, ..it.group) }
-  it.decimal-marker + frac
+  it.decimal-separator + frac
 }

 #let format-comma-number = it => {
-  // sign, int, frac, digits, group, positive-sign let frac = format-fractional((frac: it.frac, group: it.group, digits: it.digits, decimal-marker: it.decimal-marker))
+  // sign, int, frac, digits, group, positive-sign let frac = format-fractional((frac: it.frac, group: it.group, digits: it.digits, decimal-separator: it.decimal-separator))

   return format-sign(it.sign, positive-sign: it.positive-sign) + format-integer((int: it.int, group: it.group)) + frac
 }